-The Hovercraft Project models science, teamwork and leadership to 5th through 12th grade students through a fun, participatory and immersive learning experience that can be hosted by any school in America: building a fleet of fully functional, safe and reusable hovercrafts!
+The Hovercraft Project models science, teamwork and leadership to 5th and 6th grade students through a fun, participatory and immersive learning experience that can be hosted by any school in America: building a fleet of fully functional, safe and reusable hovercrafts!

 Cognizant of today's educational environment, The Hovercraft Project meets CORE curriculum requirements and promotes interest in science, technology, engineering, art and math (STEAM).
 The Hovercraft Project can be tailored to incorporate educational, curricular, motivational or spiritual concepts requested prior to project launch.
 The Hovercraft Project takes just one school day to complete.